ZhenyingZhu/StudyNotes/EPI.markdown

 - Moving window.
 Record the last idx of each element, and a subarray start idx.
 When find a duplicate element has idx after start idx, move start idx after previous occurance of this element.
 T(n)=O(n), S(n)=O(m), where m is the number of longest distinct entries.

 #### 13.10
+Find the length of a longest contained interval
+- Use a set to record all integers.
+Then start from any interger, check if its left and right intergers are exist.
+If exist, update the subset and remove them.
+T(n)=O(n), S(n)=O(n).

+#### 13.11

 ## Notation, Language and Index
 ### Notation